Everyone Gets Heard During Stand-Up and Remote Meetings

-- Participants in the meeting must direct their questions to a particular person by name (again all we have to connect with others is our voice, we can't make eye contact with them, so using the name is the best bet)
+- Participants in the meeting must direct their questions to a particular person by name – which may be especially important after the status updates are announced, when the blockers or barriers are discussed and quickly brainstormed.
+(Again, if all we have to connect with others is our voice, we can’t make eye contact with them, so using the name is the best bet.)

 (These answers assume that the equipment is working flawlessly!)

-There will be other ideas that come to mind as we brainstorm this longer.
+There will be other ideas that come to mind as we brainstorm this longer and as technology advances.
 The key here is that the meeting must be well planned and organized.
 Communication between as many team members on one side of the call must take place in advance.
 This does take preparation time for the team calling in, but will save time in actually holding the meeting and also will help in reducing these kinds of interruptions.
+In addition to this, individual contributors can prepare their talking points in advance (we coach you here, as well).

 Jennifer Kumar, author of this post helps Indian teams communicate more effectively with US counterparts by consulting with them, finding the gaps, and implementing simple processes to help improve communication within their team and between onsite and client teams.
-Contact her anytime to learn more by clicking here.
+Or check out our program Wow Your US Client at the Demo.
+Or, better yet, let’s talk and see how our programs can help you retain high paying US clients.